GustavoContreiras/TheForgottenTibia/README.md

 Everyone starts as a normal human being with points to be distributed among the skills.

 - ### There is no skill training
-Each level you advance ou receive points to be distributed among the skills.
+Each level you advance you receive points to be distributed among the skills.
 The more levels you get, less points you receive.

 - ### All clubs, swords and axes damage are based on Strenght